ayoolaolafenwa/PixelLib/docs/_build/html/_sources/instance.rst.txt

 .. code-block:: python

-  Inference Time: 19.35 seconds
+  Inference Time: 12.87seconds

-It took 19.35 seconds to run instance segmentation on the image.
+It took 12.87 seconds to run instance segmentation on the image.

 **Specialised uses of PixelLib may require you to return the array of the segmentation's output.**